 Sleep is usually the most overlooked reason.
 Studies have noted that sleep deprivation and sleep disorders cause metabolic dysfunction.
 This occurs through multiple pathways involving hormonal imbalances, inflammation and overstimulation of your sympathetic nervous system.
 Plus, we know that inadequate sleep can increase food cravings and reduce appetite control.
 Read tips to get a handle on food cravings.

 Foods That Increase Metabolism

 Your body actually burns calories to absorb, digest, and metabolize your food.
-This is termed as the “thermic effect of food” (TEF) and could offer a metabolic advantage.
+This is termed the “thermic effect of food” (TEF) and could offer a metabolic advantage.
 According to science, here are the types of food that increase metabolism.

-Fats, for example, increase the TEF by 0-3%; carbs raise it by 5-10%, and protein can result in increases as high 20-30%.
+Fats, for example, increase the TEF by 0-3%; carbs raise it by 5-10%, and protein can result in increases as high as 20-30%.
 By swapping some of your fat or carbs for lean protein, you could slightly boost your metabolic rate.
 What’s more, your working muscles need protein to grow.
 Grab 32 plant sources of protein here.